-The Heart of America Patriot Foundation hosts a Speaker Series with the goal of raising awareness of the sacrifices of our armed forces.
+The Heart of America Patriot Foundation hosted a Speaker Series with the goal of raising awareness of the sacrifices of our armed forces.

-These Zoom events are moderated by our President, Captain Al Gorthy, USN, Retired.
-They feature members of our Armed Forces, both active duty and retired, who have fascinating stories and insights from their time in uniform.
+These Zoom events were moderated by our President, Captain Al Gorthy, USN, Retired.
+They featured members of our Armed Forces, both active duty and retired, who have fascinating stories and insights from their time in uniform.